Ramp Sustainability Trial - Replanting Root Plates

 Project Objectives:

-It is expected that the results will be able to be statistically analyzed to determine the optimum method.
-A similar study is being proposed in the Southeast SARE region to determine if there are any geographic differences in the results.
+It is expected that the results will be able to be statistically analyzed to determine the optimum treatment method.

 Introduction:

 As the popularity of ramps has increased and a commercial market has been established, every year leading up to ramp season there are articles in the NY Times and other publications declaring that ramps are in danger of being overharvested or even exterminated.
-As a sustainable ramp producer on my own private lands I get calls and emails from family, friends and customers with concern.
-While we have established a practice of harvesting a sustainable number of whole plants for sale each year combined with long term managing the forest ramp lands for tree canopy and understory we are aware of the issue on public lands and remote private lands.
+As a sustainable ramp producer on my own private lands, I get calls and emails from family, friends and customers with concern.
+While we have established a practice of harvesting a sustainable number of whole plants for sale each year combined with long-term managing the forest ramp lands for tree canopy and understory we are aware of the issue on public lands and remote private lands.

 The sustainability of wild populations of ramps has been questioned and addressed in previous research.
-Most research has focussed on overharvesting on public lands.
-Previous research has sought to quantify the number of plants/area that constitute a sustainable population (Population Viability Analysis of American Ginseng and Wild Leek Harvested in Stochastic Environments by Patrick Nantel, Daniel Gagnon and Andree Nault) and the frequency of harvest/area that insures sustainability (Population recovery following differential harvesting of Allium tricoccum Ait. in the southern Appalachians by Janet H. Rocka, Brian Beckage and Louis J. Gross ).
+Most research has focused on overharvesting on public lands.
+Previous research has sought to quantify the number of plants/area that constitute a sustainable population (Population Viability Analysis of American Ginseng and Wild Leek Harvested in Stochastic Environments by Patrick Nantel, Daniel Gagnon and Andree Nault) and the frequency of harvest/area that ensures sustainability (Population recovery following differential harvesting of Allium tricoccum Ait. in the southern Appalachians by Janet H. Rocka, Brian Beckage and Louis J. Gross ).

 Other research has been conducted into optimal habitats including tree species composition and soil characteristics and tested soil amendments in managed ramp populations (Response of Woodland-planted Ramps to Surface-applied Calcium, Planting Density, and Bulb Preparation by K. Dale Ritchey and Carol M. Schumann).